Ages 11-16 | Levels 1 & 2

-*NEW* Sketch Comedy Intensive
+Sketch Comedy & Improv

-Places, please!
-Young actors learn how to improve their rehearsal and performance skills through focused theatre exercises, script work, and character studies that encourage mindfulness and self-awareness.
-Students also experiment with emotional and physical character portrayals, learning a variety of theatrical techniques and styles such as Laban, mime, and mask, and breath work to help connect to and access different emotions.
+Young actors learn how to improve rehearsal and performance skills through focused theatre exercises, script work, and character studies that encourage mindfulness and self-awareness.
+Students experiment with emotional and physical character portrayals, learning a variety of theatrical techniques and styles such as Laban, mime, and mask, and breath work to help connect to and access different emotions.
 The year culminates in a performance of a one-act play as a part of Expressions Festival in the Spring.